-Mareena Purslowe & Associates has compiled a selection of ten example eulogies, which we hope may serve as inspiration should you find yourself in the position to need to deliver a eulogy at a funeral service.
+Mareena Purslowe Funerals has compiled a selection of ten example eulogies, which we hope may serve as inspiration should you find yourself in the position to need to deliver a eulogy at a funeral service.

 By clicking on the link you will see the eulogy in it's full length.